etishor/etishor.github.io/_posts/2008-05-28-life-with-g.md

   - warning
   - Werror
 ---
 The intention of this article is to show a few useful ( i hope ) tips about using g++ in the every day development cycle.
-Also this article describes three build configurations that should help the developer catch bugs in the early stages of development.<!--more-->
+Also this article describes three build configurations that should help the developer catch bugs in the early stages of development.

 ## Debug Build